Chinese Lucky Numbers

 Lucky Numbers 888

 888 means making a fortune all the way.
-It is often the cash quantity of the Red Envelope during Chinese New Year, as a blessing from the elders to the younger generations, who hopes they will have a smooth and successful life.
+It is often the cash quantity of the Red Envelope during Chinese New Year, as a blessing from the elders to the younger generations, who hope they will have a smooth and successful life.

 Chinese Unlucky Numbers: 4, 7